Karczel/cpskprog-problem-slimebox/problem.md

 ## Grading

-This problem is graded using only a simple test script.
+This problem is graded using a test script.

 You can run the test script to see the available checkpoints.

+Note that for the programming challenge part (the simulation), only the first test case has an associated output file.
+The other two test cases' output files are not given.

 The provided doctest will be quite credible as an at-home test.
 If you pass all of them, you will mostly pass the script.